-Studies of Bystander Mutagenic Response Using a Charged-Particle Microbeam that extranuclear or extracellular targets may also be important in mediating the genotoxic effect of radiation.
-For example, very low doses of $\alpha$ particles induced sister chromatid exchanges (SCE) in both CHO and human fibroblast cultures at levels significantly higher than expected based on the number of cells that had been traversed by an $\alpha$ particle (I, 2).
+It has been accepted for a long time that the deleterious effects of ionizing radiation such as mutation and carcinogenesis are due mainly to direct damage to DNA.
+However, recent circumstantial evidence suggests that extranuclear or extracellular targets may also be important in mediating the genotoxic effect of radiation.
+For example, very low doses of α particles induced sister chromatid exchanges (SCE) in both CHO and human fibroblast cultures at levels significantly higher than expected based on the number of cells that had been traversed by an α particle (1, 2).
 The additional responding cells which received no radiation exposure either were neighbors of directly hit cells or resulted from agents released from the irradiated medium (2, 3).
 Subsequent studies suggested that reactive oxygen species might contribute to the induction of SCE among the bystander cells (4).
-Enhanced expression of the Tp53 (TP53) tumor suppressor gene in bystander cells has also been reported in immortalized rat lung epithelial cells and human diploid fibroblast cells irradiated with $\alpha$ particles (5, 6).
+Enhanced expression of the Tp53 (TP53) tumor suppressor gene in bystander cells has also been reported in immortalized rat lung epithelial cells and human diploid fibroblast cells irradiated with α particles (5, 6).
 While circumstantial evidence in support of a bystander effect appears to be consistent, direct proof of such extranuclear/extracellular effects are not available.